What Is Term Life Insurance & Who Should Buy It?

 Key Takeaways

-Because the entire premium is allocated to the death benefit, you can typically secure a sizable death benefit at a low cost.
+Because the entire premium of a term life insurance policy is allocated to the death benefit, you can typically secure a sizable death benefit at a low cost.

 Term life insurance differs from permanent life insurance because it has no cash value or investment component.

-When you're considering term life insurance, the process begins with selecting a coverage amount and the term length, which can vary from 10 to 30 years.
+When considering term life insurance, the process begins with selecting a coverage amount and the term life insurance length, which can vary from 10 to 30 years.
 You'll then apply by completing a questionnaire about your health and lifestyle and possibly undergoing a medical exam.
-The insurer will evaluate your application, and if approved, you'll start paying regular premiums to maintain your coverage.
+The insurer will evaluate your application, and if approved, you'll start paying regular premiums to keep the term life insurance policy active.

 During the term, if you were to pass away, the policy would pay a predetermined death benefit to your chosen beneficiaries.
-This benefit can be a vital financial support, helping to cover significant expenses like mortgages, education costs or other financial needs that your family might face in your absence.
+The term life insurance death benefit can be a vital financial support, helping to cover significant expenses like mortgages, education costs or other financial needs that your family might face in your absence.

-Coverage ceases when the policy term ends, but you're not left without options.
+Term life insurance coverage ceases when the policy term ends, but you're not left without options.
 You can choose to renew the policy, although this might come at a higher premium due to your age or changes in your health.
-Alternatively, you may convert it to a permanent policy, which offers lifelong coverage, but often at a higher cost.
+Alternatively, you may convert your term life insurance policy to permanent life insurance, which offers lifelong coverage but often at a higher cost.
 If neither of these options fits your needs, you can simply let the policy expire.

 Compare Life Insurance Rates